Cabo Verde Investimentos

 Cabo Verde Invesimentos (CI) (Portuguese for Cape Verdean Investments) is a Cape Verdean agency promoting national and foreign investments and exports.
 Among its main objectives are the promotion of conditions conducive to the realization of national and foreign investment projects as well as the promotion of the export of Cape Verdean goods and services.

 History

 The company was first named as PROMEX (Promoção Turística, do Investimento e das Exportações - Touristic, Investment and Exportations Promotions) formed on August 27, 1990 under law no. 69/9, it was altered on January 21, 1992.
 A new name was accepted under resoluon number 21/2004 on September 21 which merged IADE (Instututo de Apoio a Desenvolvimento) Empresarial (Company Development Business Institute) and PROMEX and would become CI (Cabo Verde Investimentos).

-The new name was made into CI under the resolution of the Ministry of Councils's law no. 21/2004 on September 27 creating the Cabo Verde Investimentos - Agência Cabo-Verdiana that promotes investiments.
+The new name was made into CI under the resolution of the Ministry of Councils's law no. 21/2004 on September 27 creating the Cabo Verde Investimentos - Agência Cabo-Verdiana that promotes investments.

 Today the organization makes up of 29 employees including the Board of Directors.